signejohansson/InfoCom-LP2-Lab2/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Go to `/webserver`, run the two flask servers:
+Go to `/webserver`, start your Redis server and run the two flask servers:

 1. Run server that for writing data to the redis server
 ```